 There are currently three ACS midget submarines operational with the Russian Navy which are designed to be carried by host submerines:

 - AC-21, an improved Project 18511 Halibut (PALTUS) class boat.
 About 55m long and can probably dive to around 1,000m (3,000ft) per the X-RAY

 - AC-35, the second Project 18511 PALTUS.
 Slight differences to the first.

-- AC-31, Project 10831 LOSHARIK.
+- AC-31, Project 10831 Losharik.
 Significantly larger at 70m and probably deeper diving.

-Automatous Underwater Vehicles (AUS)
+Automamous Underwater Vehicles (AUV)

-Belgorod will almost certainly field UUVs (AUVs in Russian parlance: Automatous Underwater Vehicles).
+Belgorod will almost certainly field UUVs (AUVs in Russian parlance: Automamous Underwater Vehicles).
 These carry an array of sonars including side-scanning, and are abl to map the sea floor in great detail and locate items such as wreckage and sensor arrays.